dchaid/fatsort/README.md

 ## Information

 FATSort is a C utility that sorts FAT12, FAT16 and FAT32 partitions.
 It even can handle long file name entries.
-It was developed because I wanted to sort my MP3 files on my MP3 hardware player.
-Unfortunately, there was no utility out there so far, so I had to write it myself.
+It was developed because I wanted to sort my ROM files on my Everdrives.
+Unfortunately, there was no utility out there, so I had to write it myself.
 FATSort reads the boot sector and sorts the directory structure recursively.
-FATSort is released under GPLv2.

 ## Supported platforms